-

 Average Credit Score Charts

-The average credit score has generally improved since 2005, but slight dips were seen around the Great Recession that ended in 2009.
-A large number of people declaring bankruptcy or defaulting on their loans would have caused their scores to plummet which then lowered the overall average for all individuals with this particular trait according to Experian's research from last year.
+Although the average credit score has risen consistently since 2005, there were minor declines during the Great Recession that concluded in 2009.
+Experian's study from last year indicates that a lot of people declaring bankruptcy or defaulting on their debts would have had their scores drop, therefore lowering the general average for all persons with this specific quality.

 What is the average credit score in 2021?